-Due to COVID pandemic and outbreak in the jail, not being able to have clear, unobstructed camera views into the inmate units impacts safety and security of the organization.
+Due to COVID pandemic and outbreak in the jail, not being able to communicate with the inmate units impacts safety and security of the inmates and poses a liability risk to the organization.

 How does this project address the impact from COVID-19?